Dig Command in Linux (DNS Lookup)

 Dig (Domain Information Groper) is a powerful command-line tool for querying DNS name servers.

-command, allows you to query information about various DNS records, including host addresses, mail exchanges, and name servers.
+The dig command, allows you to query information about various DNS records, including host addresses, mail exchanges, and name servers.
 It is the most commonly used tool among system administrators for troubleshooting DNS problems because of its flexibility and ease of use.

-utility through practical examples and detailed explanations of the most common dig
+This tutorial explains how to use the dig utility through practical examples and detailed explanations of the most common dig options.

 Installing dig

-command is available on your system type:
+To check if the dig command is available on your system type:

-The output should look something like this:
+dig -vThe output should look something like this:

 DiG 9.11.3-1ubuntu1.1-Ubuntu